 The oil, gas, and energy sector is a crucial part of the global economy, representing 3.2% of the world’s GDP as of 2021.
 With the industry coming under ever-greater scrutiny over its environmental and emissions footprint, companies throughout the space are increasingly committing themselves to improving their productivity and cutting down on waste.

-To help with this, machine learning (ML) is playing a huge part.
+To help with this, machine learning operations (MLOps) is playing a huge part.
 Virtually every part of the oil, gas, and energy sector generates large amounts of data – including extraction sites, refineries, pipeline networks, distribution centres, and beyond.
-Using this data, ML is helping companies discover new ways to improve their efficiency, cut down on waste, make better use of resources, and achieve their environmental targets.
+Using this data, MLOps is helping companies discover new ways to improve their efficiency, cut down on waste, make better use of resources, and achieve their environmental targets.

 Some of these use-cases include: